top of page

 Vision

-Our vision is to see historically marginalized communities take complete control of their health and realize their full life potential.
+Our vision is to see historically marginalized communities take complete control of their health and realize their full health and life potential.

-Since the beginning of the COVID-19 pandemic, the project has focused on three primary areas:
+During the COVID-19 pandemic, the Gyedi Project focused on three primary areas:

 • Educating community members about the COVID-19